Univalence in locally cartesian closed infinity-categories: Univalence in combinatorial type-theoretic model categories

 \begin{proof} \footnote{Cisinski~\cite{Cisinski:blogpost} derives this fact (in the case where $\M$ is a topos) from a fancier result concerning localizers~\cite[Thm.~4.8]{Cisinski:THT}.
+We think the present elementary proof deserves to be known.} Let $g: V \to W$ be any fibration, and let $w:W' \to W$ be a weak equivalence; we need to show that in the pullback square

-We think the present elementary proof deserves to be known.} Let $f: T \to S$ be any fibration.
-Consider a fibrant replacement $f': T' \to S'$ (again a fibration), and let $g$ denote the pullback of $f'$ to $S$.
-We have a diagram
+the map $v$ is again a weak equivalence.
+Let $f: T \to S$ be a fibrant replacement of $g$, and let $\tilde f$ denote the pullback of $f$ to $W$, as in the diagram

-Here $q_T$ and $q_S$ are trivial cofibrations, and $f':T'\to S'$ is a fibration between fibrant objects.
-Since $f'{}^*$ preserves trivial cofibrations, also $m$ is a trivial cofibration.
-Since $q_T$ and $m$ are monos, $j$ is again a mono.
-Since $q_T$ and $m$ are weak equivalences, $j$ is again a weak equivalence, so $j$ is a trivial cofibration.
-Now consider the top triangle, written as
+Here $q_V$ and $q_W$ are trivial cofibrations, and $f:T\to S$ is a fibration between fibrant objects.
+Since $f^*$ preserves trivial cofibrations, also $m$ is a trivial cofibration.
+Since $q_W$ and $m$ are monos, $j$ is again a mono.
+Since $q_V$ and $m$ are weak equivalences, $j$ is again a weak equivalence, so $j$ is a trivial cofibration.
+In the top triangle, written as

-Since $j$ is a trivial cofibration and $f$ is a fibration, there is a diagonal filler, so we conclude that $j$ has a retraction.
-Lastly, consider an arbitrary weak equivalence $w: A \to S$
+since $j$ is a trivial cofibration and $g$ is a fibration, there is a diagonal filler, so in particular $j$ has a retraction.
+Now pull back this whole filler diagram along the weak equivalence $w: W' \to W$:

-We want to show that $u$ is a weak equivalence.
-The point is that $i$ also admits a retraction, so that $u$ is a retract of $v$.
-But $v$ is a weak equivalence since $w$ is, because pullback along $f'$ preserves trivial cofibrations by assumption, and trivial fibrations as does any pullback functor.
-Therefore $u$ is a weak equivalence. \end{proof}
+Here $u$ is an equivalence, because it is the pullback of $w$ along $f$, and $f^*$ preserves trivial cofibrations by assumption, and trivial fibrations, as does any pullback functor.
+Finally, since $v$ is a retract of $u$, it is a weak equivalence too, as required. \end{proof}

-\begin{blanko}{Underlying $\i$-categories.} Every (possibly large) category $\M$ equipped with a collection of weak equivalences $W$ has an underlying (possibly very large) $\i$-category $\C$, determined up to contractible ambiguity, obtained\footnote{[HA 1.3.4.15].} by first passing to the (strict) nerve $\mathrm{N}(\M)$ and then inverting the weak equivalences in the $\i$-category of (possibly very large) $\i$-categories; that is, $\C = \mathrm{N}(\M)[W^{-1}]$.
-This last step amounts to taking a fibrant replacement for the pair $(\mathrm{N}(\M), W)$ in the category of marked simplicial sets (see [HTT, Section 3.1]), where $W$ is now considered as a class of marked edges of $\mathrm{N}(\M)$ (which we may assume contains all degenerate edges).

-Now suppose that $\M$ is a model category with subcategory $W$ of weak equivalences.
-Then for every fibrant object $S\in \M$, the slice category $\M_{/S}$ with its induced model structure (and class of weak equivalences denoted $W_S$) has the correct homotopy type, in the sense that its underlying $\i$-category $\mathrm{N}(\M_{/S})[W_S^{-1}]$ is equivalent to the slice $\i$-category $(\mathrm{N}(\M)[W^{-1}])_{/S}$.

-If $V$ is a strongly saturated\footnote{I.e.~weakly saturated as in [HTT A.1.2.2] plus closure under 2-for-3; see also [HTT 5.5.4.5].} class of maps in $\M$ (assumed to contain $W$), we can consider the left Bousfield localization $\M \to V^{-1}\M$.
-The underlying $\i$-category of $V^{-1}\M$ is naturally equivalent to the localization of $\mathrm{N}(\M)[W^{-1}]$ along (the saturation of) $V$: